mrichar1/esp32-gps/README.md

 ## Testing & Performance

 This code has been successfully tested on a C3 Supermini (with a GPS device sending RTCM and NMEA messages) running `Caster` and `Server` NTRIP services, while also streaming location data to SW Maps via Bluetooth, or via USB serial.
-However in most real-world use these would be split to two separate devices, one Base station and one Rover.
+However in most real-world use these would be split to two separate devices: one Base station and one Rover.

+In practice, there may be memory constraints running Caster, Server and serving to more than 3-4 clients.

 This module writes logs using the proprietary NMEA sentence `$PLOG` - this allows log messages to be interleaved with GPS data on the USB serial output without causing issues with anything consuming the stream.